Should I itemize my taxes?

 So…should I itemize?

-If your deductions put you over the standard deduction threshold, then itemizing will work for you.
-If you’re below the threshold, taking the standard deduction will make more sense.
+Deciding if you should itemize deductions depends on your situation.
+If your total deductions exceed the standard deduction, then itemizing will work for you.
+However, if your itemized deductions total less than the standard deduction, taking the standard deduction will make more sense.

 Tax planning shouldn’t be a once-a-year activity.
-Consider these 7 essential tax planning tips that could help lower your tax bill in April.
+Consider these year-round tax planning tips that could help lower your tax bill in April.

 Related content